Blueforcer/Quest_Updater/README.md

 6. Wait until each process is done
 7. Have Fun!

+## Troubleshooting
+Ff something fails during the installation, dont panic.
+Just hold your Powerkey for around 20s until your Quest reboots

 To update your Quest from other Platforms like **Mac or Linux** you can do it manually after step 4 via following ADB commands:
  - adb devices